stevencwatts/academic/_publications/2024-02-17-paper-title-number-4.md

 excerpt: >
   This article explores literary methods of representing the divergence of productive and geological scales analyzed by Marx and contributing to the climate crisis.
 It examines Nell Zink's 2014 indie hit _The Wallcreeper_ to argue that there is a growing genre of novels that feature a kind of genre flail that pits domestic reproduction alongside ecological terrorism to help illustrate these competing scales, to illustrate the relationship between the two, and to argue for a dramatic realignment of the productive scales to ease pressure on geological scales and mitigate climate catastrophe.
 date: "2026"
-venue: ""
+venue: "TBA"
-paperurl: ""
+paperurl: "TBA"
-citation: ""
+citation: "Watts, Steven.
+Cause and Effect Ceased to Have Meaning-Genres of the Metabolic Rift.
+TBA.
+TBA."
 ---